Samurai Western: Gameplay

 Samurai Western does away with the adventure elements present in the main Way of the Samurai games, and instead is focused entirely on action.
 The game is divided into stages, with the goal of each being to defeat the dozens of enemies that appear within.
 The game can be played alone, or simultaneously with a second player.
 The game has multiple difficulty levels, ranging from Normal to Insane.

 In a single-player game, the player takes control of Gojiro the samurai and utilizes various types of swords to defeat enemies.
 There are dozens of swords available in the game, which allow you to fight with five different sword styles.
-The basic maneuvers of each sword are similar, consisting of a quick combo, powerful charge move and aerial attack.
-However, each sword style offers unique abilities.
+The basic maneuvers of each sword are similar, consisting of a quick combo, powerful charge move and aerial attack, but each sword style offers unique abilities.
 In addition to the abilities given by each style, Gojiro also has the innate ability to dodge bullets, and even uses his sword to deflect them.
 By defeating enemies Gojiro can fill a meter which, when full, allows him to enter Master Mode.
 Once activated, Master Mode greatly increases Gojiro's abilities, allowing him to dispatch enemies in a single blow.

 In a two-player game, the second player controls Ralph the gunman.
 Ralph is unable to deflect bullets (though he is also able to dodge and roll) or engage in melee combat in the same manner as Gojiro, but is instead equipped with a gun that allows long-range attacks.
 He also has the ability to perform punches that instantly floor an enemy and deal a small amount of damage.
 Two additional guns can be unlocked for Ralph through beating the game, increasing his usefulness as a backup player.